Maldives Weather January Averages, Maldives

-Maldives celebrates the New Year’s Day as a nation-wide event with lots of fireworks and partying across all major settlements and tourist resorts.
-New Year's in Maldives has a slightly political character, symbolising the nation's rebirth after it gained independence and became a republic in 1968.
-The day is a national holiday, and tourists can also find parties going on at the most popular resorts and gathering places in Maldives.
+Maldives celebrates New Years Eve as a nation-wide event with lots of fireworks and partying across all major settlements and tourist resorts.
+New Year's in the Maldives has a slightly political character, symbolising the nation's rebirth after it gained independence and became a republic in 1968.
+The day is a national holiday and tourists can also find parties going on at the most popular resorts and gathering places in Maldives.

-Another politically-themed national event, the eponymous Qaumee Dhuvas, also known as the Maldives national day, is a major nationwide celebration observed in January that commemorates the victory of Muhammad Thakurufaanu Al Auzam over the Portuguese occupation in the year 1573.
+Another politically-themed national event is the eponymous Qaumee Dhuvas, also known as the Maldives national day.
+It's a major nationwide celebration in January, it commemorates the victory of Muhammad Thakurufaanu Al Auzam over the Portuguese occupation in the year 1573.